-In this paper, we report our experience of building an automatic Linguistic Antipattern Detector (LAPD) using traditional machine learning approaches and deep neural networks, namely, Convolutional Neural Network (CNN).
-At the high level our research goal can be stated as: Do traditional machine learning classifiers outperform CNN for the task of linguistic smell detection (i.e., are Fu and Menzies results reproducible?) .
-We applied the same deep learning architecture used by Fu and Menzies [3], namely, CNN, and similarly, we compared against traditional machine learning algorithms.
+In this paper, we report our experience of building an automatic Linguistic Antipattern Detector (LAPD) using traditional machine learning approaches and deep neural networks. namely, Convolutional Neural Network (CNN).
+At the high level our research goal can be stated as: Do traditional machine learning classifiers outperform CNN for the task of linguistic smell detection?
+In other words, are Fu and Menzies results [3] reproducible?
+To achieve our goal, we apply the same deep learning architecture used by Fu and Menzies [3], namely, CNN, and similarly, we compare against traditional machine learning algorithms.
 However, we applied a structured methodology to define CNN hyper-parameter and architecture inspired by Zhang and Wallace [4], [5].
 In addition, we have manually built and validated an oracle of around 1,700 instances (half of which contain linguistic antipatterns) and created binary classification models using Random Forest, SVM, J48, Naïve Bayes, and CNN.